 Cryptosporidium is a microscopic pathogen found in surface waters throughout the United States, as a result of animal waste runoff.
 It can cause abdominal infection, diarrhea, nausea, and abdominal cramps if ingested.
-Our filtration process effectively removes Cryptosporidium.
-No Cryptosporidium was detected in any samples taken in 2016.
+Our fittration process effectively removes cryptosporidium.
+No Cryptosporidium was detected in any samples taken in 2017.

 Giardia is a microbial pathogen present in varying concentrations in many surface waters.
-Giardia is removed/inactivated through a combination of fitration and disinfection or by disinfection alone.
-No Giardia was detected in any samples taken in 2016.
+Giardia was detected in 2 source water samples taken in 2017.
+In our treatment process Giardia is removed/inactivated through a combination of filtration and disinfection or by disinfecti

 DETECTED UNREGULATED CONTAMINANTS

 Parameter MCL MCLG Average Level Detected (mg/liter or as noted) Range

-Calcium Hardness (as mg/l CaCO3) NR NE 93 88 - 99
+Calcium Hardness (as mg/l CaCO3) NR NE 92 75 - 99

-Conductivity (uS/cm) NR NE 294 282 - 318
+Conductivity (uS/cm) NR NE 296 273 - 392

-Alkalinity (as mg/l CaCO3) NR NE 91 86 - 95
+Alkalinity (as mg/l CaCO3) NR NE 91 85 - 94

-As you can see by the tables,our system had no violations.We have learned through our testing that some contaminants have been detected; however, these contaminants were detected below the levels allowed by the state.
+We have learned through our testing that some contaminants have been detected; however, these contaminants were detected below the levels allowed by the state.